JDDoesDev/docksal-book/docs/intro-docker/beyond-docker/_index.md

 6. Verify everything works
 7. Ensure everything is setup so that we don't lose data if we stop the container

-These steps are not difficult with some practice, but there are many tools that eliminate this setup, allowing you to begin development faster.
+These steps are not difficult with some practice, but there are many tools that eliminate this setup, allowing you to begin development faster and taking a lot of the guesswork out of spinning up your application.

 ### Advantages to a tool that uses Docker

 With a tool like Docksal, most of the setup is taken out of the equation and you can begin developing faster.
 Often times, most commands are wrapped up in a handy command so that long commands like `docker container exec my_container bash -lc "/var/www/vendor/bin/drush en stage_file_proxy"` can be handled in a more intuitive and less verbose manner.

 In addition, tools like Docksal take all the guesswork out of deciding whether your application should exist in a single container or across multiple services that work together.
 They handle the orchestration between services out of the box so that you can get straight to developing.

+These tools are often developed, maintained, and contributed to by many developers who are passionate about the project and want to build on it to see it grow.
+This means that if you're running into a problem, there's a good chance that others have already run into the same problem and there will be an answer waiting for you.
+Unfortunately, rolling a custom solution does not give you the same advantages and you're potentially stuck with a community of one.

+To see a partial list of contributors to the Docksal project, visit the [Credits](https://docs.docksal.io/credits/) page of the Docksal docs.